DavesCodeMusings/openwrt-isolated/Improving the OpenWrt Isolated Network Experience.md

 Now that the SFTP server is installed and running, we should be able to connect from the laptop.
 1. Connect the laptop to the OpenWrt access point.
 2. Open a web browser and navigate to _http://openwrt_
-3. Verify the dashboard appears in the browser.
+3. Verify the dashboard view appears in the browser.

 ## Reviewing the Package Installation Process
 You can test your understanding of adding software packages in the non-internet connected environment by finding and installing the _nano_ editor.
 The high-level steps are listed below.